-With so many considerations, finding the best leak-proof cup can seem daunting.
+With so many considerations, finding the best sippy cup can seem daunting.
 The right choice can minimize frustrations for toddlers and parents by preventing leaks, being easy to use and clean, and offering healthy options for a child's developing systems.
 We'll walk you through various cups and review the features we feel are the most important.

 While all the plastic cups we tested are BPA-free, that doesn't mean they aren't a potential health concern.
 Studies indicate a variety of chemicals in plastics that work as endocrine disrupters and create potential health concerns.

 Do toddlers need a leak-free cup, or can they use a regular cup without utilizing this convenience product?
 Leak-proof cups are not necessary to acquire the skills to drink from a cup.
 Some experts even argue that using a sippy can delay a child's desire or ability to master ordinary cup use.
 Plus, leak-free cups can carry the risk of potential injury when misused (tripping with a hard spout in their mouth).
 So why consider letting your child use a leak-proof cup?